renegade-fi/golang-sdk/README.md

 As such, the external party must approve the darkpool contract to spend the tokens it _sells_ to the internal party before the transaction can be successfully submitted.

-There are two ways to generate an external match:

-## Method 1: Quote + Assemble
-This method is the recommended method as it has more permissive rate limits.
+### Generating an External Match

-The code breaks down into two steps:
+Generating an external match breaks down into three steps:
-1. Fetch a quote for the order
+1. Fetch a quote for the order.
-2. If the quote is acceptable, assemble the transaction to submit on-chain
+2. If the quote is acceptable, assemble the quote into a **bundle**.
+Bundles contain a transaction that may be used to settle the trade on-chain.
+3. Submit the settlement transaction on-chain.

 ### Example
 A full example can be found in [`examples/01_external_match/main.go`](examples/01_external_match/main.go).